traffictorch/traffic-torch/_posts/how-traffic-torch-was-built.md

 ---
 layout: post
-title: "How Traffic Torch Was Built: Behind-the-Scenes of Our Instant SEO & UX Analysis Tool"
+title: "How Traffic Torch Was Built: Behind-the-Scenes of Our Instant SEO & UX Tool"
-date: 2025-12-22 16:00:00 +0000
+date: 2025-12-22
-categories: development tool seo ux ai
+categories: development seo ux ai tools
 ---

 # How Traffic Torch Was Built: Behind-the-Scenes of Our Instant SEO & UX Analysis Tool